Do Suffering Bottoms Go To Heaven?

 “Employee?
 Are you close?
 Why?
 If they’re an employee, will they keep working at that shop?
 Until when?”

-A barrage of questions fell out.
-Naru, testing the waters, brightened and fired them off.
-Gyu-yeon answered dryly, helpless, and gave a nervous laugh.
+A barrage of questions fell.
+Naru, testing the waters, lit up and fired off questions.
+Gyu-yeon, answering in a dry tone, was dumbfounded and gave a nervous laugh.

 Is he doing this on purpose?
-Gyu-yeon had looked at Naru incredulously, then dropped the suspicion.
+Gyu-yeon, who had looked at Naru incredulously, dropped his suspicion.
 On purpose?
-No—he was asking more earnestly than anyone.
+No, he was asking more earnestly than anyone.
 What on earth was he so curious about?
-If you looked closely, Naru was genuinely very curious.
+If you looked closely, Naru was very curious.

 “Since they’re a new employee, they’ll probably keep working together until they quit.”